MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score-preview.md

 * Infrastructure (no improvement actions for now)

 >[!NOTE]
->In the recent release of Microsoft Secure Score, an improved scoring model has been released which made Microsoft Secure Score temporarily incompatible with Identity Secure Score.
+>In the recent release of Microsoft Secure Score, an improved scoring model has been released which made Microsoft Secure Score temporarily incompatible with Identity Secure Score and the Graph API.
 [View details](microsoft-secure-score-preview.md#incompatibility-with-identity-secure-score)

 In the Microsoft Secure Score overview page, you can see how points are split between these groups and what points are available.
 The overview page is also the place to get an all-up view of the total score, historical trend of your secure score with benchmark comparisons, and prioritized improvement actions that can be taken to improve your score.